 By Jawad Ahmed

-Lending credence to these assertions the U.S. Commission on International Religious Freedom (USCIRF) in its recent report painted a grim picture of human rights in India.
-The report cited numerous cases of extrajudicial killings, suppression of media freedom, arbitrary arrest, violence against religious minorities and overly restrictive laws on funding of NGOs and civil society organizations.
+The US Commission on International Religious Freedom, in its recent report, paints a grim picture of human rights in India.
+The report cites extrajudicial killings, suppression of media freedom, arbitrary arrests, violence against religious minorities, and excessive restrictions on funding NGOs and civil society organizations.

 Jawad Ahmed is an Islamabad based researcher with having interest in Politics, Bilateralism and Strategic Studies.